 12. Great Horned Owls don’t drink

-Great horned owls do not drink water.
+Great horned owls almost never drink water.
 They obtain all the water their body needs from the food they eat.

 13. Great Horned Owls don’t have many predators